The initial version was published in December 2019, this is a new, expanded form.

 Now we can, paradoxically, use technology against the technology abusing the Planet.
 With the new global conversation, we can change the language and mythology almost on the dime.

 People’s lives will improve.
 The improvement will involve more and more people but the resources will be spared.
-The economies will shrink materially, but the access and the use of carbon-neutral experiences will expand exponentially.
+The economies will shrink materially, but the access to and the use of carbon-neutral experiences will expand exponentially.
 This is the only way, otherwise, the suffering of millions will ensue.
-In my work on the worldviews, I see the human potential.
+In my work on worldviews, I see human potential.
 I read these personal worldviews, work with them and I am amazed: everybody writes about peace, meaningful relationships, and love of nature and beauty.
 We have to follow our idealistic worldviews.
 We want this, we just need to be taught how to get it.
 What for Teilhard de Chardin was a nebulous Omega Point (literally pie in the sky) for us might be a desperate survival maneuver.